lcherone/auto-orm/README.md

 ## Relations

-Below are some helper functions for simple relationship linking based on ids, be aware the lib does not setup foreign keys between tables on the database.
+Below are some helper functions for simple relationship linking based on ids, be aware the lib does not set up foreign keys between tables on the database.

 ### One to many (Parent & Children)